-Determine if composition of habitat types within the WSPA is consistent with Baseline or whether management/monitoring plans and schedules should be altered manipulation thresholds to these coarser surface area evaluations may result in underrepresentation of the availability of specific habitat types.
+Determine if composition of habitat types within the WSPA is consistent with Baseline or whether management/monitoring plans and schedules should be altered

 Habitat manipulation thresholds are contingent on thresholds for the species of interest.
 If species thresholds are met separately from habitat composition thresholds described above, then manipulation is triggered.
 ICF assumes that baseline habitat values are those given in Table 7-1 (in the 2012 MSHMP and reproduced below as Table 3).